LTU-Machine-Learning/Inner_Speech_EEG_fMRI/README.md

 ## Preprocessing Steps for EEG

-We have used EEG for processing.
 EEGLAB is an open source signal processing environment for electrophysiological signals running on Matlab and Octave.
-Download it from the official EEGLAB release from https://sccn.ucsd.edu/eeglab/download.php
+Download it from the official site https://sccn.ucsd.edu/eeglab/download.php

 1. Start `Matlab` and use it for navigating to the folder containing `EEGLAB`.

 2. Type `eeglab` at the Matlab command prompt and press enter.
 You can see one pop out window which shows all the functions and modules available here in EEG.

 3. Now, we start preprocessing the data.
-The full description of pipeline stepwise has been written in `preprocessing_pipeline.m`
+The full description and documentation of the pipeline stepwise has been written in `preprocessing_pipeline.m`

 4. The `preprocessing_pipeline.m` will import the data (here it is in .bdf format) and do the preprocessing steps like filtering of data, referencing, removal of noise by ICA decomposition etc.

-5. At ICA decomposition part, we delete the components which correspond to motor-related artifacts such as blinking, jaw, neck, arm, or upper back.
-We performed this step by manual observation and scores shown by ICA decomposition tool.
+5. During the ICA decomposition part, we delete the components which correspond to motor-related artifacts such as blinking, jaw, neck, arm, or upper back.
+We performed this step by manual observation the scores shown by the ICA decomposition tool.

-6. After cleaning the data, we segment/epoch the continuous data by using script `Program_for_extracting_label_from_gT.m`
+6. After cleaning the data, we segment/epoch the continuous data using the script `Program_for_extracting_label_from_gT.m`
 Details:
 •	Channels 64
 •	Sampling rate: 512
 •	Number of stimuli: 960 which includes classes (320), fixation (320), relaxation (320)

-6. `Program_for_extracting_label_from_gT.m` will make data suitable for further tasks; plotting and classification.
+6. `Program_for_extracting_label_from_gT.m` will make the data suitable for further tasks; plotting and classification.

-**Note: Documentation is included in the scripts.
+**Note: documentation is included in the scripts.

 ## Citing this work
 ```bibtex